 Merge has built-in support for a variety of archive formats (

-.tar, etc.) – see the process archives option documentation for a complete list.
+.tar, etc.) – see the Scan contents of archives (.zip, .jar, .tar, etc.) option documentation for a complete list.
 Enhanced support for

 .7z archives can also be provided by installing the free third-party 7-Zip application and enabling the corresponding Merge option.